 - the singular includes the plural and conversely;

-- a gender includes all genders; a reference to a person includes a body corporate, an unincorporated body, enterprise, firm, trust, joint venture, syndicate or other entity and conversely;
+- a reference to a person includes a body corporate, an unincorporated body, enterprise, firm, trust, joint venture, syndicate or other entity and conversely;

-- a reference to any legislation or to any provision of any legislation includes any amendment, consolidation or replacement of it, and all regulations and statutory instruments issued under it;
+- a reference to any legislation or part thereof includes any amendment, consolidation or replacement of it, and all regulations and statutory instruments issued under it;

 - a reference to conduct includes, without limitation, any omission, statement or undertaking, whether or not in writing;

-- a reference to a party is a party to this agreement or any person who executes a deed of accession to this agreement;
+- a reference to parties to this Agreement includes any person who executes a deed of accession to it;

-- If any payment by a party under this agreement is due on a day which is not a Business Day, the due date will be the next Business Day in the same calendar month or, if none, the preceding Business Day; and
+- if any payment by a party is due on a day which is not a Business Day, the due date will be the next Business Day in the same calendar month or, if none, the preceding Business Day; and

-2.2 TerminationThis Agreement continues to apply as long as SiteMinder continues to provide one or more Products or Services to the Customer, or otherwise terminated in accordance with clause 13.
+2. Application of agreementThis Agreement commences on the Effective Date and continues to apply as long as SiteMinder continues to provide one or more Products or Services to the Customer, or otherwise terminated in accordance with clause 12 (Term).

-- the Products must not be used to provide, in whole or in part, any service or functionality which competes with SiteMinder’s Products or business;
+- they must not be used to provide, in whole or in part, any service or functionality which is similar to the Products or competes with SiteMinder’s business;

-- the Customer must not use the SiteMinder Products or SiteMinder Infrastructure for any purpose other than the purpose for which it is supplied under this Agreement, including (without limitation):
+- they must not be used for any purpose other than the purpose for which it is supplied under this Agreement, including (without limitation):

 - for any improper or unlawful purpose;